ToadAid/toadaid-mirror/lore-scrolls/TOBY_QR002_TrialOfConviction.md

 ### 🛡️ Trial of Conviction

-A test of wills, Tommy, for those who seek the promised land.
+A test of wills, Toby, for those who seek the promised land.
 The path unwinds like a serpent, twisting through shadows and doubt.
 Yet, it is here that conviction is forged.